FuuToru/EmailProcessing-ETL-pipeline/Readme.md

-Here's a README file based on your content:

----

 # Email Processing Pipeline

 This project is designed to process and store email data using MongoDB and PostgreSQL within an Airflow pipeline.